NikhilGada/Breeze-Backtrader/README.md

 virtualenv -p python breezevenv
 ```

-And then, You can activate virtual environment via source
+And then, command to activate virtual environment
 ```
 cd breezevenv
 ```
 ```
 .\Scripts\activate
 ```